USS Sitkoh Bay: Korean War

 USAF Republic F-84 Thunderjet fighter-bombers bound for Japan photographed on board the flight deck of Sitkoh Bay, August 1951.
 The aircraft are a part of the 12th Fighter-Escort Wing.

 A Marine helicopter from HMR-161 lands on the flight deck of Sitkoh Bay, 23 September 1951.

 Sitkoh Bay continued to be mothballed with the Pacific Reserve Fleet until the Korean War broke out during the summer of 1950.
 With the United States intervening in the war, under the auspices of the United Nations, Sitkoh Bay was recommissioned and reclassified as an aircraft transport with the hull symbol T-CVE-86 on 29 July 1950 at Bremerton, with Captain Charles Williams Lord in command.
 As an aircraft transport, she was operated by the Military Sea Transportation Service (MSTS) with a civilian crew, but with a military command.
 For the next four years, she transported aircraft between the West Coast and Japan.
 Her major ports of call were San Francisco, San Diego, Pearl Harbor, Yokohama, and Yokosuka.

 Sitkoh Bay only deviated from these ports of call three times during this time period.
 In March 1951, she delivered a load of F8F Bearcats to French Indochina, where the French were fighting against the Viet Minh in the First Indochina War.
 On her way back, she stopped at Manila, the capital of the Philippines.
-In September 1951, she visited Pusan, Republic of Korea.
+In September 1951, she visited Busan, Republic of Korea.
 In May 1952, she sailed directly from Yokosuka back to San Francisco, without stopping at Pearl Harbor on the way back.

 With the end of the Korean War, the demand for aircraft in the Pacific theater decreased.
 Therefore, Sitkoh Bay was decommissioned again on 27 July 1954, when she rejoined the Pacific Reserve Fleet, this time as part of its San Francisco group.
 On 12 June 1955, she was redesignated as a utility aircraft carrier, receiving the hull symbol CVU-86.
 In mid-March 1958, she was moved south from San Francisco to San Diego.
 On 7 May 1959, she was redesignated as an aviation transport, receiving the hull symbol AKV-86.
 She was struck from the Navy list on 1 April 1960, and subsequently sold for scrapping to Eisenberg & Co. of New York City on 30 August.
 The ship was ultimately scrapped in Japan throughout January 1961.
 Sitkoh Bay received three battle stars for her World War II service, and one for her Korean War service.